RHFieldProductManagement/baremetal-ipi-lab/07-deployocs.md

 local-block-local-provisioner-xhf2x       1/1     Running   0          22s
 local-storage-operator-57455d9cb4-4tj54   1/1     Running   0          76m
 ~~~

+As you can see from the above we had labeled 3 worker nodes and we have 3 provisioners and 3 diskmaker pods.
+To validate the nodes where the pods are running try adding a -o wide to the command above.
+Does it confirm that each worker has a provisioner and diskmaker pod?

+Further we can now see that 3 pvs have been created which comprise our 100GB vdb disks we attached at the beginning of the lab:

 ~~~bash
 [cloud-user@provision ~]$ oc get pv
 NAME                CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS      CLAIM   STORAGECLASS   REASON   AGE